DaniFoldi/ProtoGUI/README.md

       pitch: 1.2 # default 1.0; the pitch to play the sound at
     targetBypass: true # default false; whether players with the permission <guiPermission>.bypass can not be targeted
     closeable: false # default: true; whether players can press Esc to close the gui, or a command has to be executed.
 NOTE: see below for how to create a "close" button
-    notifyTarget: '{player} targeted you with a GUI' # default: ''; the message that will sent to the target, if they are online.
+    notifyTarget: '{player} targeted you with a GUI' # default: ''; the message that will be sent to the target, if they are online.
 NOTE: omit to send no message
     items: # default: []; the items in the GUI
       '13': # the slot this item will be displayed in.
 NOTE: see below for advanced options.
 Has to be a 'string', eg. '1'.
 The first slot is indexed 0
         type: 'cobblestone' # default: stone; the material of the item